 It’s made of ultramafic rock (peridotite), and the heavy metals make it impossible for plants to grow.
 This is one of the few places in the world where you can walk on the earth’s mantle, and it’s the only place in the world where you can see such a large example of it.
 The rock was forced up to the surface millions of years ago during a plate collision.

 The Tablelands trail loops through the mountains and is a fairly relaxed, easy hike (four kilometres).
 If you’re a geology nerd like me, pick up an Explora Navigation Device from the Discovery Centre, and hit the trail.
 You’ll learn lots.
 It’s fun.

-NEW in the park this year: the Hike to the Top of the Bottom of the World (coolest hike name or WHAT?!).
-This is a guided trek organized by Parks Canada that takes you off-trail, onto the loose rock that leads to the top of the Tablelands.
-I didn’t have time to do the full-day experience (it’s an intense hike, much like Gros Morne with its unassuming slope), but I did get a 2-hour sampler.
+A super cool guided trek offered by Parks Canada: the Hike to the Top of the Bottom of the World (coolest hike name or WHAT?!).
+This takes you off-trail, onto the loose rock that leads to the top of the Tablelands.
+I didn’t have time to do the full-day experience (it’s an intense hike, much like Gros Morne Mountain, with its unassuming slope), but I did get a 2-hour sampler.
 My guide, Cedric, was the kind of enthusiastic soul who liked talking to rocks and demonstrating plate tectonics with a rubber globe.

 He led myself and two others partway up the rocky incline while I tried to keep from blowing off the mountain.
 I’m pretty sure-footed, and still found this difficult.